mbedini/The-HCP-MMP1.0-atlas-in-FSL/README.md

 ## The HCP multi-modal parcellation 1.0 atlas in FSL

 The purpose of this repository is to offer a 'quick and dirty' way to visualize and query the Human Connectome Project multi-modal parcellation 1.0 (HCP-MMP1) atlas in FSL (version > 6.0), and to compare it with results that were originally reported in MNI coordinates, results of fMRI meta-analytic techniques, or to examine correspondences with other parcellations.
-In particular, after importing the atlas in FSL, it will be possible to visualize it in FSLeyes and to use the atlasquery utility to query the atlas from the terminal.
+Particularly, after importing the atlas in FSL, it will be possible to visualize it in FSLeyes and to use the atlasquery utility to query the atlas from the terminal.

 **Disclaimer**: Please note that this project is not meant to endorse or encourage in any way the usage of the HCP-MMP1 atlas for new analyses performed using volumetric registration techniques.
 The motivations are thoroughly discussed in Coalson, T. S., Van Essen, D. C., & Glasser, M. F. (2018).
 The impact of traditional neuroimaging methods on the spatial localization of cortical areas.
 Proceedings of the National Academy of Sciences of the United States of America, 115(27), E6356–E6365. (https://doi.org/10.1073/pnas.1801582115).
 Therefore, I decline any responsibility that would potentially result from misinterpretation or incorrect usage of the data and the methods presented in this project.

-For an accurate method of mapping existing data from the MNI152 standard to a surface template compatible with the HCP-MMP1 atlas, such as Fsaverage, please consult the following projects and documentation:
+For an accurate method of mapping existing data from the MNI152 standard to a surface template compatible with the HCP-MMP1 atlas (e.g. Fsaverage) please see the following projects and documentation:

 - https://github.com/ThomasYeoLab/CBIG/tree/master/stable_projects/registration/Wu2017_RegistrationFusion
 - https://figshare.com/articles/HCP-MMP1_0_projected_on_fsaverage/3498446
 - https://wiki.humanconnectome.org/download/attachments/63078513/Resampling-FreeSurfer-HCP.pdf

-I also point the interested reader to this [figshare article](https://figshare.com/articles/HCP-MMP1_0_projected_on_MNI2009a_GM_volumetric_in_NIfTI_format/3501911) which, to the best of my knowledge, was the first to publish a method to map the HCP-MMP1 atlas to the MNI space.
+For a reference about how to map the HCP-MMP1 atlas to the MNI space see: [figshare article](https://figshare.com/articles/HCP-MMP1_0_projected_on_MNI2009a_GM_volumetric_in_NIfTI_format/3501911)

 Finally, please always refer to the [FSL wiki](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Atlases) for an updated list of the available atlases.